Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - To make decisions based on facts rather than our gut
 - To track performance
 - Ultimate to help improve business performance
+- To sell BI let the stakeholders jump in.
+Your stakeholders can say exactly how much value you bring to the table and it’s incredibly hard to try and convince others what you think you’re bringing to the table.
+Let them do the talking and when you need more resources, let the business convince the CFO why they want more data support.

 ## Impact
 The real value of data comes into play when it actually helps the business.
 The goal is to answer" 'So what?' and 'Now what?' and the end result should be recommendations or actions to be taken to improve the business.
 And then we need to follow through to ensure this impact has been delivered.
 Closing the loop means pushing action items through and following up after implementation to measure real impact.
 Watch out for taking the data for granted is the biggest bad habit to watch out for when analysts join the team.
 This leads to incomplete business logic and bad data that leaks into analysis.
 Shipping out bad data is adding negative value to the company, and very quickly destroys an analyst’s credibility.